-Bäckerstrasse4 is an art gallery dedicated to showcasing the work of young artists who are still undertaking study, or have just recently graduated.
-The aim of this gallery is to help these artists get started in the industry by giving them a space to display their work, and be recognized by visitors and collectors.
+Bäckerstrasse4 is an art gallery dedicated to showcasing the work of young artists who are still undertaking their studies or have just recently graduated.
+The gallery aims at supporting artists and helping them get started in the industry by giving them a space to display their work and be recognized by visitors and collectors.
 Visiting this gallery presents a great opportunity to see the variety of work that young artists are presenting currently to keep up to date with the direction of contemporary art and the newest trends.
-Another good thing about this gallery is that it does not limit itself to one genre of art.
+What is more, the galley does not limit itself to one genre of art.
 It displays everything from sculpture to photography, building a reputation for being inclusive as an art gallery.

-Galerie MAM is made up of contemporary artworks from international and renowned artists.
+Galerie MAM (Mario Mauroner Contemporary Art) is made up of contemporary artworks from international and renowned artists.
 This gallery tends to stick to a certain theme in its displays despite the work being created independently.
 Sculptures being a main focus, you’ll be sure to encounter some really interesting works of art in this gallery.

 Finally, Galerie Ulysses has been at the forefront of the Vienna Contemporary Art scene since 1974.
 The directors have 2 different aims in their approaches.
 One likes to focus on the American Contemporary Art whilst the other directs his attention to the European Art Scene.
 This means that any visitor to the gallery is well-exposed to a diverse range of works.